 When Are We Ever Gonna Use This Math?

 Math broadens career choice and helps students embrace reasoning and problem-solving skills while building confidence and persistence.
-While many will not major in science or engineering, all students benefit from the challenge and discipline of Math including attending to precision and strengthening logic and persistence – assets in high school, college and the workplace.
+While many will not major in science or engineering, all students benefit from the challenge and discipline of Math including attending to precision and strengthening logic and persistence as well as improving their mindset – assets in high school, college and the workplace.
 This perspective can help parents and teachers lead their children and students through the process of learning and enjoying Math.

 “You need to see it to know it.”
 Regents Review: Get the Math and Get the Points